NMTS Funding Priorities

 3. Group Music Therapy (Off-Site)

-Music therapy is a profound tool for helping people with mental health and addiction challenges find a pathway towards healing and greater stability.
+Music therapy is a profound tool for helping people with mental health and addiction challenges find a pathway toward greater health.
 Music helps people express themselves, self-regulate, make and strengthen social connections, and process difficult emotions.

 A grant of $6,000 supports weekly group music therapy for homeless youth at the Eddy House or other facility serving homeless and/or low income people with mental illness.
-Other partner organizations are Volunteers of America (ReStart Program) and Northern Nevada Adult Mental Health Services – Outpatient.
 Music and arts programs have been found to help these populations find secure housing, employment, and recover from addiction.

-To make a grant from your Community Foundation Donor Advised Fund, call Tracy Turner at 775-333-5499 or go to www.nevadafund.org.
+To make a grant from your Community Foundation Donor Advised Fund, call the Community Foundation of Western Nevada at 775-333-5499 or go to www.nevadafund.org.

 Thanks again for your interest in Note-Able Music Therapy Services.